rackerlabs/docs-developer-blog/_posts/2018-06-27-Oracle-online-table-partitions-using-package-dbms-redefinition.md

     SQL> spool off

-### Step 18: Compare unpartitioned and partitioned tables
+### Step 18: Compare non-partition and partition tables

-Compare the original, unpartitioned table against the new, partitioned table to verify that all attributes are the same.
+Compare the original, non-partition table with the new, partition table to verify that all attributes are the same.

 ### Step 19: Rename the tables

-Run the following commands to set the interim table as the real table switch the table names:
+Run the following commands to set the interim table as the real table to switch the table names:

     SQL> spool finish_redef_table.txt